umn-msi-lmnp/cephtools/readme.md

 * If an input dir already exists on `ceph` in the bucket you provide, the program will stop.
 This is to ensure you do not accidentally overwrite any data on `ceph`.
 * If you try to restore data from `ceph` back to `panfs` and the input dir still exists on `panfs`, the program will stop.
 This is to ensure you do not accidentally overwrite any data on `panfs`.

+## How to install

+I have created a module on `panfs` that is accessible by anyone at MSI.
+You can simply load the module (see below) or clone the GitHub repo and use the script.

 ## Usage Example